RichardYChen/RichardYChen.github.io/_pages/projects.md

 Due to these constraints, the current pipeline is only partially automatic and needs human care every few hours.
 Rather than looping over all the data at once, we currently need to submit batch jobs to scan subsets of data which can finish in less than, for example, 6 hours.
 If you decide to leave for the beach, please bring a ssh-capable device with you.

 More to come, data and pipeline.
-Mark my words~

 <br/><br/>